khushwant18/sign2alphabet/README.md

 American sign alphabet detector using Deep Learning & Computer Vision

 **Introduction**
-The Sign2Alphabet project aims help people to learn sign language alphabets so that they can easily communicate with people who cannot speak or listen.
-Convolutional Neural Network(CNN) is used to train the data and Computer Vision is used to detect the American sign language symbol for various alphabets.
+The Sign2Alphabet project aims to help people to learn sign language alphabets so that they can easily communicate with people who cannot speak or listen.
+Computer Vision is used to detect the American sign language symbol for various alphabets and Convolutional Neural Network(CNN) model is used to train and classify the image data.

 **Steps to detect a sign:**
 >Creating Image Dataset: